<< Yesterday

 2000 The Big Red Machine rolls into Cooperstown, delivering first baseman Tony Perez, manager Sparky Anderson, and Reds announcer Marty Brennaman into the Baseball Hall of Fame, along with 1975 Red Sox World Series rival Carlton Fisk.
 Also enshrined are 19th-century Cincinnati second baseman Bid McPhee and Negro League star 'Turkey' Stearnes.

 2002 Hitting three homers in Boston's 22-4 rout of the Devil Rays, Nomar Garciaparra, on his 29th birthday, ties the major league record, becoming the 26th player to hit five home runs in two games.
-The contest marks the Red Sox shortstop's second three-homer game, having accomplished the feat against the Mariners on May 10th, 1999.
+The contest marks the Red Sox shortstop's second three-homer game, having accomplished the feat against the Mariners in 1999.

-2002 Nomar Garciaparra establishes the record for consecutive home runs in the shortest time in terms of innings.
-In a 22-4 rout of the Devil Rays at Fenway Park, the Red Sox shortstop homers three times in two frames; a pair of two-run homers in the second and a grand slam in the third.
+(Ed.
+Note: Nomar Garciaparra establishes the record for consecutive home runs in the shortest time in terms of innings, homering three times in two frames: a pair of two-run homers in the second and a grand slam in the third - LP)

 2005